r3adm3/python-hello-world/README.md

 # Simple Python Web Server

-A minimal HTTP server built with Python's standard library that serves a "Hello World" HTML page.
+A minimal HTTP server built with Python's standard library that serves a "Hello World" HTML page. (demo to show sync to github)

 ## Description